 If you would like to learn about the benefits of matcha we have a wonderful article that displays all the benefits.
 The matcha you choose for this latte will make all the difference in terms of benefits and taste.
 I prefer the use of ceremonial matcha as it contains the most benefits.

-Lower grade matcha will have a much duller green colour, on account of less chlorophyll content and a higher conversion of chlorophyll to pheophytins, which occurs in the presence of higher catechins.
+Lower-grade matcha will have a much duller green color, on account of less chlorophyll content and higher conversion of chlorophyll to pheophytins, which occurs in the presence of higher catechins.
 To learn how to spot fake matcha read our matcha article.

 Matcha has been shown to be very beneficial at increasing brain plasticity, improving cell function and combating oxidative stress and free radical damage.

 Matcha is a powerhouse of antioxidants.
 It is rich in chlorophyll, and very rich in l-theanine, unlike other green teas, such as Sencha, it is lower in catechins due to being shade-grown.
 What makes matcha far more superior in health benefits than loose leaf green teas it that the leaf is consumed whole.

 Matcha lattes in coffee shops often contain a great deal of added sugar and often times are lower grade matcha or simple powdered green tea leaves (known as koncha, which is usually made from the leftover sencha or gyokuro leaves).